emory-cs-infovis-master/web-dev/README.md

 The grading of your assignment will be based on successful execution of the following requirements:

-1. On load it should display the title and author of one poem, and have two poems which read "Display Next Poem" and "Display Next Line" [15%]
+1. On load it should display the title and author of one poem, and have two buttons which read "Display Next Poem" and "Display Next Line" [15%]
 2. When the "Display Next Poem" button is clicked the title and author of the next poem in an array should be displayed and any poem content should be removed.
 [15%]
 3. When the end of the array is reached clicking the "Display Next Poem" should display the first poem author and title again.
 [15%]
 4. Clicking the "Display Next Line" button should display the next line of the poem.
 [15%]